pmborg/Gravity-is-the-4th-Dimension/README.md

 ------------------------------------------------------------------------

-## The Universe is not a thing inside space.
+## Space is an emergent feature of geometry — not the container of it.

 It is the **geometry from which space emerges.**